yazzy4/raysDSA/README.md

-## Day 2 Arrays, Dictionaries, Sets - The standard crew
+## Day 2 Stacks - Pancakes, plates and more!

 To Do:
-- The stuff up there ^
+- Implement a stack
+- Reverse an array using a stack
+- Balance parentheses